COMMON QUESTIONS

 There is no Minimum Order Value (MOV) for online orders.
 However for Education, Government and L.A. customers wishing to place a Purchase Order, there is a £50 (net of tax and carriage) MOV for such orders.

 GLOWTEC manufacture and mainly supply exclusively through our online store.
-We do not supply our products through third party retail outlets, except where we have a special arrangement.
+We do not currently supply our products through third party retail outlets, resellers or distrubutors.

-We ship all Starglow products to most countries worldwide.
+We ship Starglow products to many countries worldwide.

 Absolutely.
 We are really very proud of all our products and confidently back them up with our 10 Year Glow Guarantee.
 Click here for details….